-Despite remaining relatively unknown among consumers, cannabis researchers have high hopes for cannabichromene (CBC), a non-intoxicating cannabinoid with unique properties that differentiate it from cannabidiol (CBD).
-Methods of producing CBC are improving every year, so it’s only a matter of time until this cannabinoid attains mainstream success on par with CBD.
+Cannabis researchers around the world have high hopes for cannabichromene (CBC), a non-intoxicating cannabinoid with unique properties.
+CBC products are improving every year, so it’s only a matter of time until this cannabinoid attains mainstream success on par with CBD.
 In this guide, learn what cannabichromene is, what it’s used for, and how to enjoy the unique benefits of this rare cannabinoid for yourself.

 What is CBC?

-CBC is a non-intoxicating cannabinoid found naturally in most strains of Cannabis sativa.
-While CBC is practically ubiquitous within cannabis plants, this cannabinoid is usually only present in very small concentrations of 1% or lower.
-As a result, it is practically impossible to enjoy the full effects of CBC by ingesting either intoxicating or non-intoxicating Cannabis sativa flower, and cannabis breeders have not yet developed CBC-rich strains.
+CBC is a non-intoxicating cannabinoid found naturally in most strains of hemp.
+Even though it’s practically ubiquitous within cannabis plants, CBC is usually only present in very small concentrations of 1% or lower.
+As a result, it is practically impossible to enjoy the full effects of CBC by ingesting hemp flower, and breeders have not yet developed CBC-rich strains of hemp.

 Instead, CBC must be derived from cannabichromenic acid (CBCA), this cannabinoid’s carboxylic acid precursor.
 CBCA is also only available in Cannabis sativa in exceedingly low concentrations, however, making it necessary to convert this carboxylic acid from cannabigerolic acid (CBGA), another cannabinoid precursor.

 Unlike CBCA, CBGA is relatively plentiful in Cannabis sativa strains, and recent breeding efforts have produced cannabis cultivars that contain CBGA as a dominant compound.
-To produce CBC, the first step is to expose CBGA to a compound called cannabicromenic acid synthase, which converts this “stem cell” carboxylic acid into CBCA.
+To produce CBC, CBGA is exposed to a compound called cannabicromenic acid synthase, which converts this “stem cell” carboxylic acid into CBCA.
 From there, CBCA can be decarboxylated into CBC, which occurs when this carboxylic acid is exposed to temperatures exceeding 105° C.

 History of CBC research